-7.4.5 Drawings Accompanying the AIP
+Drawings Accompanying the AIP

-As a minimum a general arrangement drawing is to be included in the AIP and shall include the following:
+As a minimum a General Arrangement drawing will be included in the AIP and shall include the following:

-- A location plan of the structure showing the structure in relation to the nearest town or village - A further larger scale location plan should also be provided to show the location of the structure within a new development if applicable, and where appropriate, the nearest existing highway affected by the works - The position of the existing and proposed highway boundary - The structural form, including articulation - The obstacle to be crossed, including clearances - The geometry of principal structural elements including initial section sizes - The preliminary substructure proposals - Proposed construction materials - Existing and proposed ground levels - The proximity and effect of the proposals on any existing highway structure - If applicable, the structural elements to be later adopted by the Highway Authority shall be highlighted - The features that ensure long-term durability e.g., waterproofing, drainage, joint details, etc.
+- A location plan for the structure showing the structure in relation to nearest town or village. - A further larger scale location plan should also be provided to show the location of the structure within a new development if applicable and where appropriate, the nearest existing highway affected by the works. - The position of the existing and proposed highway boundary. - The structural form, including articulation. - The obstacle to be crossed, including clearances. - The geometry of principal structural elements including initial section - The preliminary substructure proposals. - Proposed construction materials.

+- Existing and Proposed Ground Levels. - The proximity and effect of the proposals on any existing highway structure. - If applicable, the structural elements to be later adopted by the Highway Authority shall be highlighted. - The features that ensure long-term durability e.g. waterproofing, drainage, joint details, etc.